kitze/awesome-conference-practices/README.md

 * Make sure people can read code from the projectors.
 A low-budget projector simply won't cut it.
 * Have every type of adapter.
 Yes, some people with have the new MacBook Pro with a single USB-C port, and you being judgy about it won't help them connect to the projector.
 Just have the adapter ready.
 * Use a cable, please.
 Connecting to the projector via AirPlay or Chromecast sounds good in theory, but there are always unexpected problems with it.
 The 3-5 second delay when changing slides can ruin a presentation.
+* Be prepared for a speaker wanting to play audio, so have a 3.5 mm (headphone) jack available that hooks up to the speakers and session recording.

 ## 🐦️ Live Twitter feed